 Comprehensive income (loss) is defined as the change in equity of the Company during a period from transactions and other events and circumstances excluding transactions resulting from investments from owners and distributions to owners.
-Accumulated other comprehensive income (loss), as presented on the consolidated balance sheets, includes (i) the cumulative foreign currency translation adjustments, and (ii) gains and losses on intra-entity foreign currency transactions that are of a long-term-investment nature (that is, settlement is not planned or anticipated in the foreseeable future) between consolidated entities.
-Comprehensive income (loss) also included changes in unrealized gains (losses) on available-for-sale equity securities for the years ended December 31, 2016 and 2017, before the adoption of ASU 2016-01.
+Accumulated other comprehensive income (loss), as presented on the consolidated balance sheets, includes (i) the cumulative foreign currency translation adjustments, (ii) gains and losses on intra-entity foreign currency transactions that are of a long-term-investment nature (that is, settlement is not planned or anticipated in the foreseeable future) between consolidated entities (iii) changes in unrealized gains on available-for-sale debt securities.
+Comprehensive income (loss) also included changes in unrealized gains on available-for-sale equity securities for the year ended December 31, 2017, before the adoption of ASU 2016-01.
+In connection with the spin-off of foreign subsidiaries, the cumulative translation adjustment is reclassified as part of the net adjustment to shareholders' equity.